MaggieJian/Week4/README.md

 ## Help

-Any advise for common problems or issues.
+Please contact maggie.jian.21@ucl.ac.uk

-The paths should lead to the corrrect satellite images in your Google Drive.
+Check: The paths should lead to the corrrect satellite images in your Google Drive.
 If not, re-upload your unzipped satellite images to your Google Drive or change the path.
 ```
 command to run if program contains helper info
 ```